mrpeerat/mrpeerat.github.io/_pages/about.md

   - /about.html
 ---

 I'm currently an AI Engineer at AI Singapore, NUS.
 My responsibility is to develop SEA LLMs (SEA-LION) and benchmarks (SEA-HELM).
 My released models are [SEA-LIONv3](https://huggingface.co/aisingapore/gemma2-9b-cpt-sea-lionv3-base), [WangchanLIONv2](https://huggingface.co/aisingapore/Gemma2-9b-WangchanLIONv2-instruct).
 I also helped my team to develop [SEA-HELM](https://leaderboard.sea-lion.ai/) for Thai.
-Moreover, I also work as the main contributor of [SEACrowd](https://seacrowd.github.io/seacrowd-catalogue/), the project that collects data for SEA languages.
+Moreover, I also work as the main contributor to [SEACrowd](https://seacrowd.github.io/seacrowd-catalogue/), a project that collects data for SEA languages.
+In addition to AI Singapore, I am also invited researcher at Chulalongkorn, Thailand.

 Before that, I was a Ph.D. student (5-year program) in the Natural Language and Representation Lab (NRL), [Information Science and Technology (IST) at VISTEC](https://vistec.ist/), Thailand.
 My advisor and co-advisor were [Assoc.
 Prof. Dr. Sarana Nutanong](https://scholar.google.com/citations?user=fEPAC_AAAAAJ&hl=th) and [Dr. Ekapol Chuangsuwanich](https://scholar.google.com/citations?user=ST-jPeYAAAAJ&hl=th), respectively.
 My research topics are representation learning and multilingual learning.